mikrdgz/recharge-docs/docs/headless-storefront.md

 - `RCA_STORE_DATA`
 - `RCA_PRODUCT_DATA`

 The `RCA_FILE_DATA` and `RCA_STORE_DATA` objects contain meta information about the script itself and your store.
 You'll mainly target the `RCA_PRODUCT_DATA` array which contains information about products in the store.
 You can surface this information on the storefront in ways you see fit.
-See [Frontend functionality](fe-functionality.md) for guidance on styling ReCharge CSS elements.

 ### Example `RCA_DATA` object